chanced/maps/README.md

 # maps is a map utilities library

-It is, in current form, incredibly small.
+In current form the lib is incredibly small.
 I may build it up over time.

-If you need a sorted map and need performance, consider a [btree](https://github.com/google/btree).
+If you need a sorted map and require performance, consider a [btree](https://github.com/google/btree).

 ## License